Strawberry Mousse with White Chocolate

-We recently came across an intriguing recipe for strawberry mousse cake in Martha Stewart Living and decided to skip the cake part and just make the strawberry white chocolate mousse.
-It was fabulously cool and rich, just the dessert for a warm spring evening.
+We came across an intriguing recipe for strawberry mousse cake in Martha Stewart Living and decided to skip the cake part and just make the strawberry mousse with white chocolate.
+I’ve made some modifications to adapt the recipe for a standalone sophisticated dessert.

-The following recipe is modified slightly.
-I found we didn’t need as many strawberries as the magazine’s recipe suggested.
-Also, we served the mousse with some remaining strawberry purée on top.
-The purée is not sweetened and adds a lovely mildly tart balance to the rich mousse.
+Chill for several hours and serve this strawberry mousse with some remaining strawberry purée on top.
+The purée is not sweetened and adds a lovely mildly tart balance to the rich white chocolate.

 - 1 ½ pounds of strawberries